-NO
+NO X

 If NO, describe why and identify a data by which they will be entered.
+We are working currently to get this entered into TracDat.

 For each SAO in TracDat, summarize what you learned from the assessment and what improvements you have implemented or plan to implement as a result of your SAO assessments.